An LLC in Missouri: Starting Your Own - Complete Guide

 2. Select a Registered Agent

-Every Missouri LLC must appoint a registered agent who can receive legal, tax, and financial documents.
+Any Missouri LLC has to designate a registered agent with the ability to accept legal, tax, and financial documents.

 Member-Managed: